A construction that preserves the configuration of a matroid, with applications to lattice path matroids: A construction to produce matroids having the same configuration as a given matroid

 By construction, the cyclic flats of $M'$ that contain just one of $x$ and $y$ must contain $x$.
 If we switch the roles of $x$ and $y$, then the cyclic flats of the resulting matroid $M''$ that contain just one of $x$ and $y$ must contain $y$.
 Thus, the transposition of $E(M)$ that switches $x$ and $y$ and fixes all other elements of $E(M)$ is an isomorphism of $M'$ onto $M''$. \end{proof}

-The example in Figure \ref{fig:doesnotpreservetrans} shows that the construction in Theorem \ref{thm:twofilters} need not preserve the property of being transversal.
+We say that the matroid $M'$ in Theorem \ref{thm:twofilters} results from $x$ \emph{bumping} $y$ in $M$.
+Bumping need not preserve the property of being transversal, as the example in Figure \ref{fig:doesnotpreservetrans} shows.
 (One can apply either Theorem \ref{thm:mi} or the geometric view of transversal matroids to verify that $M$ is transversal and $M'$ is not.)
 Likewise, the example in Figure \ref{fig:sameconfig} shows that representability over a given field need not be preserved; in that figure, $M$ is ternary but $M'$ is not.

 When $q$ is a prime power that is at least $9$ and not prime, there can be non-isomorphic projective planes of order $q$; many constructions of such planes are known (see, e.g., \cite{PP}).
 All projective planes of order $q$ have the same configuration.
-The hypotheses of Theorem \ref{thm:twofilters} never hold for two elements in a projective plane, so the construction does not apply to such matroids.
-Also, the construction does not produce projective planes since no two elements $x$ and $y$ in a projective plane have the property noted above, that any cyclic flat that contains one of $x$ or $y$ must contain $x$.
-Thus, the construction in Theorem \ref{thm:twofilters} does not account for all instances of matroids that have the same configuration.
+The hypotheses of Theorem \ref{thm:twofilters} never hold for two elements in a projective plane, so bumping does not apply to such matroids.
+Also, bumping does not produce projective planes since no two elements $x$ and $y$ in a projective plane have the property noted above, that any cyclic flat that contains one of $x$ or $y$ must contain $x$.
+Thus, bumping does not account for all instances of matroids that have the same configuration.

 If $(X,Y)$ is a non-modular pair of hyperplanes of a matroid $N$, then extending $N$ by two principal extensions, one adding an element $x$ freely to $X$ and the other adding an element $y$ freely to $Y$, where $x,y\not\in E(N)$, gives a matroid $M$ to which Theorem \ref{thm:twofilters} applies.
 Thus, such matroids are at most a two-element extension away from a matroid that is not configuration unique.